fermga/TNFR-LFS/docs/index.md

    functions in :mod:`tnfr_lfs.exporters`.

 The project ships with a CLI (`tnfr_lfs`) as well as examples and unit tests to illustrate the workflow.
+The ingestion pipeline regression suite in `tests/test_ingestion.py` exercises the OutSim/OutGauge UDP clients and fusion helpers end-to-end.【F:tests/test_ingestion.py†L1-L376】

 ## Installation